homieiot/convention/convention.md

 their supported controls/commands in a uniform manner, enabling automatic discovery.

-## Definitions
+## Roles

+When interacting through a shared MQTT broker, implementations of the Homie convention can take on one or both of the following roles simultaneously:

-- **Device**: a physical appliance or logical entity, such as a car, a coffee machine or a protocol bridge, whose representation is published to an MQTT broker.
+- **Device**: an implementation that publishes the representation of a physical appliance or logical entity, such as a car, a coffee machine or a protocol bridge, to an MQTT broker.
-- **Controller**: a software solution that discovers and interacts with *devices* through one or more MQTT brokers.
+- **Controller**: an implementation that discovers and interacts with *devices* through one or more MQTT brokers.

 Note that, for brevity and simplicity, the word &quot;device&quot; is often used to denote the combination of an appliance, the computer managing the appliance's